-Coeur d'Alene is a medium-sized city located in the state of Idaho.
-With a population of 49,122 people and 11 constituent neighborhoods, Coeur d'Alene is the seventh largest community in Idaho.
+Coeur d'Alene is a larger medium-sized city located in the state of Idaho.
+With a population of 55,904 people and 15 constituent neighborhoods, Coeur d'Alene is the seventh largest community in Idaho.

-The education level of Coeur d'Alene citizens is a little higher than the average for US cities and towns: 23.68% of adults in Coeur d'Alene have at least a bachelor's degree.
+The overall education level of Coeur d'Alene is somewhat higher than in the average US city of 21.84%: 27.86% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Coeur d'Alene in 2010 was $23,040, which is wealthy relative to Idaho, and middle income relative to the rest of the US.
-This equates to an annual income of $92,160 for a family of four.
+The per capita income in Coeur d'Alene in 2018 was $33,075, which is wealthy relative to Idaho, and upper middle income relative to the rest of the US.
+This equates to an annual income of $132,300 for a family of four.
 However, Coeur d'Alene contains both very wealthy and poor people as well.

 The most common language spoken in Coeur d'Alene is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and French.